A common framework

 Reflects production within the carrying capacity of the landscape and ability to adapt to shocks and stresses.

-These are some of the organisations driving the conversation.Read more
+These are some of the organisations driving the mission.Read more